rcaileff/career_ladders/software_engineering/software_test_engineer.md

 ## Automation
 * Identifies opportunities for automation during test process
+* Works proactively with software engineers to recommend changes to underlying code that would ease and improve testing automation.

 ## Code Writing
 * Basic understanding of common coding best practices (for example code formatting, source control usage, code modularity).